apersonintech/obscreen/docs/setup-run-headless.md

 ## 📡 Run the studio instance

 ### with docker run
-> ⚠️ Not suitable for production use because it won't survive a reboot; but it's ok for quick testing
+> ⚠️ `docker ... --rm` option is not suitable for production use because it won't survive a reboot.
+However, it's okay for quick testing.
+You need to use --restart=always instead to ensure that it persists.
 ```bash
 # (Optional) Install docker if needed
 curl -sSL get.docker.com | sh && sudo usermod -aG docker $(whoami) && logout # then login again